Home - Invertebrates - Torphins wood - Homework Answers - Windowbox gardens - Shop

-information about bumblebees, and hopefully, encourage people to appreciate
+The original purpose of the site was to provide information about bumblebees, and hopefully, encourage people to appreciate them.

 It was started in 1996, the year that I graduated from Aberdeen University.
 I would have liked to go on studying bumblebees, but there was no funding for a PhD, and not much interest in bumblebees; and I was reluctant to go elsewhere for family reasons.

 In the early days I received quite a lot of emails - some about bumblebees, and others that were clearly not about bumblebees at all, but about other creepy crawlies.
 It was then that I decided to expand the site and set up the invertebrate section.
 Then a little while later I got fed up of students just copying me their homework question and expecting an answer yesterday (one morning I woke up to find I had over 300 emails in my inbox!), and also the number of teachers across the world who set the exact same questions again and again.
 Much of this information came from the statistics Google provided about what had been entered into the search box.
 I set about answering some of the questions, and also dug out some of my old notebooks, and set up the homework answers section.

 Originally the site was paid for from my own money, but with the advent of Google ads I realized I could make it pay for itself.
-So now the pages have a column down the right hand side where I allow Google to advertise (I make no restrictions on what they can advertise as long as it is suitable for children to see).
+So the pages had a column down the right hand side where I allowed Google to advertise (I make no restrictions on what they can advertise as long as it is suitable for children to see).
 Later Amazon also made it possible to have their ads, so some pages have them.
 What this means is that the domain name, web space, Dreamweaver, etc. is paid for out of the money the site earns from advertising.
 The site doesn't earn nearly enough to pay a wage, but I don't care, as it is my hobby.

-More recently I've been getting a lot of traffic from mobile devices, and forked out a huge sum to puchase an iphone - which I have come to love dearly, and wonder how I managed without one for so long.
+More recently I've been getting a lot of traffic from mobile devices, and forked out a huge sum to purchase an iphone - which I have come to love dearly, and wonder how I managed without one for so long.
 Anyway viewing the pages on a small screen is easier if they are narrower.
 So I've removed Google's side column and incorporated their, and Amazon's ads. into the body of the pages.